Monitor Notifications

 Also any recipients specified within conditional variable tags receive the notification if the variable is true.

-Available Condiitional Formatting Variables
+Available Conditional Formatting Variables

 You can select from the following conditions: